Chiral Analysis of the Nucleon Mass and Sigma Commutator: Comparison of the LECs and the σ -term

 We also show in Fig.~\ref{fig:06} a plot of the $m_\pi^2$ dependence of $\sigma_{\pi N}$.
 Again, we show only the result in the covariant scheme, but the curves essentially overlap for the other two schemes, as in Fig.~\ref{fig:03}.
 Here, the gradient of the curve starts to flatten at around $m_\pi^2=0.1$ GeV$^2$, where the data points become sparse.
 With points available at larger $m_\pi^2$, as in the PACS-CS data set, we tend to see the curve flattening further out.

+In view of the interest in the sigma commutator it is worthwhile to explore the sources of systematic error in some detail.

+In Ref.~\cite{Hoferichter:2023}, it was suggested that using the neutral pion mass, rather than that of the charged pion, could decrease the value of $\sigma_{\pi N}$ by up to 3 MeV.
+In our analysis, the changes in $\sigma_{\pi N}$ across all schemes used in Table~\ref{tab:04} are consistent, with a maximum reduction of 2 MeV.

-The explicit tadpole makes an important contribution to $\sigma_{\pi N}$ of order a few MeV.
-In exploring the systematic uncertainty associated with the tadpole contribution, we have observed a strong correlation between the coefficients $k_1$ and $k_3$ which act to reduce the effect of the systematic uncertainty.
-This results in a small net change in $\sigma_{\pi N}$.
+The explicit tadpole makes a relatively small contribution to $\sigma_{\pi N}$ of order a few MeV.
+However, the systematic error associated with it is potentially significant because of the large uncertainty in the corresponding coefficient.
+This error is determined by refitting to the CLS data using fixed values of $\chi C$ at the upper and lower bound given in Eq.~\eqref{eq:18} and recalculating $\sigma_{\pi N}$ from the respective fits.
+In this process we observed a strong correlation between the coefficients $k_1$ and $k_3$ which acts to reduce the effect of the systematic uncertainty.
+Ultimately, the fitted renormalized RSCs are constrained by lattice QCD data, such that a variation in one parameter is mitigated by the other parameters.
+The net result is a systematic error in $\sigma_{\pi N}$ of approximately $\pm 0.7$ MeV in all schemes.

+Further systematic uncertainties in $\sigma_{\pi N}$ may derive from the choice of regulator and the corresponding cutoff parameter.
+References~\cite{Young:2002ib} and \cite{Leinweber:2003dg} demonstrated that when lattice data was fit using different regulator functions the renormalized RSCs showed little variation.
+To test that here, we repeated the fits to the CLS data with three choices of form factor, a monopole, a dipole, and a sharp cutoff.
+The first two showed no model dependence while the more extreme sharp cutoff gave rise to a 2\% variation in the renormalized RSCs.
+However, even in the latter case the change in $\sigma_{\pi N}$ was just 0.2 MeV.
+Because the fit is constrained by accurate lattice data, the 2\% change in our $C_2$ was compensated by a change in $a_4$.

+One may also explore the light quark mass (or $m_\pi^2$) dependence of the regulator mass parameter, $\Lambda$.
+We note that the pion cloud has no direct effect on the axial form factor of the nucleon, which is closely related to the pion-nucleon form factor.
+Thus the variation with pion mass is expected to be slow.
+Within the MIT bag model the bag radius, which is inversely proportional to the mass parameter $\Lambda$ in the axial form factor, decreases by just 2\% when $m_\pi^2$ varies between 0.02 and 0.50 GeV$^2$.
+As a conservative estimate of the effect of the value of $\Lambda$ varying with pion mass, we have reanalyzed the CLS data allowing for a 5\% increase over this mass range.
+This variation gives rise to a difference of just 0.3 MeV in the value of $\sigma_{\pi N}$.

+The remaining input in the fits explored in this work are the coefficients of the pion coupling to the octet and decuplet baryons.
+A change of $\pm10$\% in the coefficient $\mathcal{C}$ resulted in a variation of 0.1 MeV in $\sigma_{\pi N}$.
+A 5\% change in $f_\phi$ gave a variation of 0.3 MeV, and finally the more drastic variation of $F$ and $D$ by $\pm 10$\% yielded a change in $\sigma_{\pi N}$ of just 0.3 MeV.

+To obtain the final systematic error based on all the sources detailed above, we evaluate the sigma commutator at the average of the values obtained with the charged and neutral pion mass, with an uncertainty of $\pm 1$ MeV.
+The systematic errors arising from all sources are then combined in quadrature, leading to the values shown in Table~\ref{tab:06}.